Transfer Acorns to Charles Schwab

 First, you need to open an Acorns account.

-Once the Schwab account has been reduced to cash, it’s time to move this money to a linked checking or savings account.
-Before this migration can be accomplished, sales may need to settle, which could take a couple of business days in the case of stocks and ETFs.
+After the Schwab account is converted to cash, move the money to a linked bank account.
+Sales may need to settle, which could take a couple of days for stocks and ETFs.

-Once the cash is ready to be moved out, head over to the More page on the Schwab mobile app (find the More icon in the bottom menu) and select Transfers & Payments.
-On the next page, tap on Transfers and then complete the form to transfer funds to a linked bank account.
+When the cash is ready, go to the More page on the Schwab mobile app (look for the More icon at the bottom) and choose Transfers & Payments.
+Then, tap on Transfers and fill out the form to move funds to a linked bank account.

 Transfer from Acorns to Schwab

-If you don’t have a bank account linked to the Schwab account, one can be added on the website.
-The mobile app doesn’t have this capability.
+If you don’t have a bank account linked to your Schwab account, you can add one on the website.
+The mobile app can’t do this.

-Once the funds arrive in the external deposit account, you’ll need to send these funds to the brokerage account at Acorns, which should be open at this point.
-To make a deposit into the new Acorns account, a one-time deposit or recurring deposit schedule can be established using either the mobile app or website.
+Once the money is in the external bank account, you’ll need to send it to the Acorns brokerage account.
+To deposit money into the Acorns account, you can set up a one-time deposit or a recurring schedule using the app or website.

 Transfer from Schwab to Acorns

-Once the funds arrive in the Acorns account, the broker’s digital investment guru will allocate the money into a variety of low-cost ETFs.
+When the funds arrive in the Acorns account, Acorns will invest the money in a selection of low-cost ETFs.

 Open Acorns Account